 Privilege Escalation Techniques

-Privilege escalation is the process of obtaining higher-level privileges on a system, typically from a low-privileged user to root or administrator.
+Privilege escalation is obtaining higher-level privileges on a system, typically from a low-privileged user to root or administrator.
 There are two primary types of privilege escalation: vertical and horizontal.
 Vertical privilege escalation involves gaining higher-level privileges, while horizontal privilege escalation involves gaining access to another user’s account with similar privileges.
-Some common privilege escalation techniques include:
+Some standard privilege escalation techniques include:

-• Exploiting vulnerable software: This involves exploiting known vulnerabilities in installed software to gain elevated privileges.
+• Exploiting vulnerable software: Exploiting known vulnerabilities in installed software to gain elevated privileges.

-• Abusing misconfigurations: This involves taking advantage of misconfigurations in the system, such as weak file permissions or improperly configured services.
+• Abusing misconfigurations: This involves taking advantage of system misconfigurations, such as weak file permissions or improperly configured services.

-• Leveraging weak credentials: This involves exploiting weak or reused passwords to gain access to other user accounts or services.
+• Leveraging weak credentials: This involves exploiting weak or reused passwords to access other user accounts or services.

 GTFOBins